icon-project/gochain-local/README.md

 ## Using Docker-Compose

+There are two docker Compose files as the following.
+  - `compose-single.yml`: run a single gochain node as the previous script example
+  - `compose-multi.yml`: run multiple (four) gochain nodes which validate the same blocks

 ### Create and Start the container

+#### For a single gochain node:
 ```
 $ docker-compose -f compose-single.yml up -d
 Creating network "gochain-local_default" with the default driver